 Grease is notorious for being one of the most difficult substances to remove from clothing (next to ink stains).
-If you're at home and have an unfortunate grease/fashion emergency, try using these 5 ways to remove grease stains from clothes to save you time, money, and frustration and get rid of those stains.
+If you're at home and have an unfortunate grease/fashion emergency, try using these 5 tricks for how to remove grease stains from clothes to save you time, money, and frustration and get rid of those stains.
 Let's get scrubbing.

 *Before we jump in, I need to say I have tried all of these and have not had a problem with color bleaching, staining, or otherwise ruining my clothing.
 If you have concerns about this, test one of the methods on an inconspicuous area of the garment before going crazy on the stain.*

 No, not the musical.
 The beauty product.
-Saturate grease stain with hairspray (with a paper towel liner underneath the garment) and let it sit for about 30 minutes.
+Saturate the grease stain with hairspray (with a paper towel liner underneath the garment) and let it sit for about 30 minutes.
 This step alone should start to show an improvement.
 Regardless, pop your clothing in the washer for a full cycle and then air or hang dry.
 Don't dry your clothing article until you're sure the grease stain has been removed.
 Otherwise, drying to set in the stain.

 Rub the shampoo into the grease stain like you would with any detergent pre-treatment.
 The shampoo works in much the same way that it removes the oils and grease from our hair.
 Wash the clothing like normal afterward.

-Saturate the stain with WD-40, sprinkle with baking soda, and use an old toothbrush to scrub the baking soda into the WD-40.
-Wash by hand with dish soap to remove the oils from the grease and WD-40 and then wash the garment as directed on the tag.
+Saturate the grease stain with WD-40, sprinkle with baking soda, and use an old toothbrush to scrub the baking soda into the WD-40.
+Wash by hand with blue Dawn dish soap to remove the oils from the grease and WD-40 and then wash the garment as directed on the tag.

 Pour Coke liberally onto the grease stain and let it soak in for an hour or two.
 Toss it in the washer like business as usual, and air dry.
 No sign of the grease stain and no stain from the Coke either.